 Before we got here, I pictured heaping portions of sausage, eggs, and bread — maybe even some potatoes or ham.
 There is lots tasty Argentine cuisine for sure.
 Here’s what we thought of Argentine breakfast.

-Alas, to my disappointment, a typical breakfast in Argentina is a cup of coffee with milk (café con leche), a few croissants (medialunas), and a shot glass of carbonated water.
+Alas, to my disappointment, typical Argentine breakfast foods consist of a cup of coffee with milk (café con leche), a few croissants (medialunas), and a shot glass of carbonated water.
 Not exactly gut-busting, or even filling.

 After two months in Argentina, I’ve gotten used to supplementing my hostel breakfast with fruit or yogurt to satiate my American desire for something more substantial.